 Custom Maps app makes it easy to place an image of a map in real-world location, so that you can use it with your Android phone's GPS.
 It's especially useful if you plan to go someplace where you don't have cell carrier coverage, or if you simply want to use a map with features that Google Maps doesn't have.

-There are 3 ways to add your map image to your phone:
+There are 3 ways to add a map image to your phone:

-In this example, we will do the first way: From your Android phone, download a map image from the Internet.
+In this example, we will use the first option: Using your Android phone, download a map image from the Internet.

 Create a new map

-Add your first tie point to the map
+Add the first tie point to the map

 Once you have lined up your map image with Google Maps as best you can (it doesn't have to be too perfect!), click the "Accept" button.

-Add your second tie point to the map
+Add a second tie point to the map

 Preview your map